breadboard-ai/breadboard/packages/website/src/docs/happy-path.md

 To do that, use the special (and optional) `$metadata` property when creating a node instance.
 This property is an object with two optional keys: `title` and `description`.

-The `title` of the node will appear as its title in the visual representation of the board (or show the automaticaly generated identifier otherwise).
+The `title` of the node will appear as its title in the visual representation of the board (or show the automatically generated identifier otherwise).

 ```ts
 const requirementsExtractor = agents.worker({